jerdog/streamlining-devex-revealhugo/content/_index.md

 {{% note %}}
 **workflow templates (3 minutes):**
 - Organizations can define reusable workflow templates in Argo.
 These templates encapsulate standardized sequences of CI/CD steps, including building, testing, and deploying applications.
-- Developers can easily reuse these templates across different projects, ensuring a consistent and standardized CI/CD process.
+- Developers can easily reuse these templates across projects, ensuring a consistent and standardized CI/CD process.
 {{% /note %}}

 ---